Monday, 24 February 2025

 Structural isomers of butane:

-→ Hydrogenation / Addition Reaction
+→ Addition Reaction

 Conversion of unsaturated oils into saturated fats by adding hydrogen in the presence of nickel catalyst.